mattneary/TeXode/README.md

 Roadmap
 -------
 - A command for rendering clean Markdown as well.
-- Footnotes
-- Different document types
+- Footnotes.
+- Index files for `--book`.
+- Better syntax for the various modes.